Search by Keyword

 Consider this food for thought: After David was made king (harvested), he was totally dependent upon God for survival as he led war.
 He clearly had God’s favor.
 God’s divine eye and hand was upon him in every battle.
 He was victorious all the way.
 He was preserved.

-As we read further in I Chronicles 21, we see David fall by disobeying God.
+As we read further in I Chronicles 21, we see David fall because he disobeyed God.
 Verse 1 says, “Satan rose up against Israel and incited David to take a census of Israel.”
-The spiritual enemy—his most dangerous opponent yet—provoked David’s emotions to cause him to disobey and distrust God, to cease to rely on the very One who preserved him.
+The spiritual enemy—David's most dangerous opponent yet—provoked David’s emotions to cause him to disobey and distrust God, to cease to rely on the very One who preserved him.
 What’s more, when Satan rose up against David’s emotions, he rose up against Israel, of which God had placed David in charge.
-As David began to rely upon his own natural mind, he indirectly sided with the enemy to bring guilt upon Israel (21:3) and thwart God’s plan for them.
+As David began to rely upon his own natural mind, he indirectly sided with the enemy to bring guilt upon Israel (Ch.
+21:3) and thwart God’s plan for them.

 How many times has the enemy incited our emotions to cause us to move outside the supernatural power of God?
 How many times have we doubted God, looked at our circumstances and chosen not to trust Him?